antoni-wojcik/Clouds-OpenCL-GL/README.md

 # TODO

-* Depth testing with other objects
+* Cleanup the code

 # DONE

+* ✓✓✓ Depth testing with other objects
 * ✓✓✓ Change the sampling number from a constant to a variable depending on the angle from a normal to the camera's plane to the direction of the ray.
 * ✓✓✓ Improve sampling of density at each point.
 * ✓✓✓ Improve light effects.